 Left: Drawing of Thor, dated to 18th century, Iceland, Right: Statue of Thor In Stockholm, Sweden

 Left: Thor with Mjolnir depicted on the Altuna stone, Uppland; Sweden.
-Right: A runestone with a depiction of Thor's hammer, Södermanland, Sweden.
+Right: A runestone depicting Thor's hammer, Södermanland, Sweden.

 As a result, Thor had to wear the magic glove or an iron gauntlet (‘Iarn-greiper’) to hold terribly red-hot Mjölnir in his hand.
 Thor also used a mysterious belt (Megingjardir) that would double his strength.

 Yet, the magical hammer had many wonderful properties and was Thor’s formidable weapon against giants.
-Mjölnir was capable of leveling mountains and was extremely heavy that no one else was able to lift it from the ground.
-Regardless of distance, Mjölnir always returned to Thor’s hand and it could be squeezed into a smaller size and unexpectedly hidden away.
-Mjölnir could kill and destroy, but also revive people or animals.
+Mjölnir was capable of leveling mountains and was so heavy that no one else could lift it from the ground.
+Regardless of distance, Mjölnir always returned to Thor’s hand, which could be squeezed into a smaller size and unexpectedly hidden away.
+Mjölnir could kill and destroy but also revive people or animals.

-Mjölnir was a tremendous weapon capable of leveling mountains and was so heavy that no one else was able to lift it from the ground.
+Mjölnir was a tremendous weapon capable of leveling mountains and so heavy that no one else could lift it from the ground.

-The saga of Thor’s formidable weapon, which killed countless giants, continued even after Ragnarok, according to Snorri Sturluson's Prose Edda, ‘Skáldskaparmál’.
-Mjölnir was in possession of the second generation of gods, who survived catastrophic events of Ragnarok and were involved in the new world order.
+The saga of Thor’s formidable weapon, which killed countless giants, continued even after Ragnarok, according to Snorri Sturluson's Prose Edda, ‘Skáldskaparmál.’
+Mjölnir was in possession of the second generation of gods, who survived the catastrophic events of Ragnarok and were involved in the new world order.

 Thor’s Hammer Mjölnir Widely Depicted By The Viking People Of Scandinavia